Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Model structures on quiver representations over a quasi-Frobenius ring

-The model structures described in Theorem $\ref{Reedy}$ are usually called the Reedy-projective and the Reedy-injective model structures.
-We will often write $RP$-fibration ($RP$-cofibration) instead of Reedy-projective fibration (Reedy-projective cofibration).
-Similarly, we will refer to Reedy-injective fibrations (Reedy-injective cofibrations) writing $RI$-fibrations ($RI$-cofibrations).
+The model structures described in Theorem~\ref{Reedy} are usually called the Reedy-projective and the Reedy-injective model structures.
+We will often write $RP$-fibration (respectively $RP$-cofibration) instead of Reedy-projective fibration (respectively Reedy-projective cofibration).
+Similarly, we will refer to Reedy-injective fibrations (respectively Reedy-injective cofibrations) writing $RI$-fibrations (respectively $RI$-cofibrations).

-\begin{remark} The model structure described in Theorem $\ref{Reedy}$ is cofibrantly generated.
-In fact we restricted to the case where the Reedy category $\mathbf{R}$ is direct (inverse), so that the Reedy model structure and the $projective$ ($injective$) $model$ $structure$ on functors coincide (see \cite{Hir03}).
+\begin{remark} The model structure described in Theorem~\ref{Reedy} is cofibrantly generated.
+In fact we restricted to the case where the Reedy category $\mathbf{R}$ is direct (respectively inverse), so that the Reedy model structure and the \emph{projective} (respectively \emph{injective}) \emph{model structure} on functors coincide, see \cite{Hir03}.
 Anyway, this is not going to play a crucial role in our contest. \end{remark}

-\begin{remark} It is important to notice that the Reedy model structures described in Theorem $\ref{Reedy}$ do not depend on the degree function of the finite free direct (inverse) Reedy category $\mathbf{R}$.
-That is, given two different degree functions $d$ and $d'$ on $\mathbf{R}$ the classes of fibrations, cofibrations and weak equivalences furnished by Theorem $\ref{Reedy}$ will be exactly the same. \end{remark}
+\begin{remark} It is important to notice that the Reedy model structures described in Theorem~\ref{Reedy} do not depend on the degree function of the finite free direct (or inverse) Reedy category $\mathbf{R}$.
+That is, given two different degree functions $d$ and $d'$ on $\mathbf{R}$ the classes of fibrations, cofibrations and weak equivalences furnished by Theorem~\ref{Reedy} do not change. \end{remark}

 Our next goal is to describe the Reedy-projective cofibrant objects in the category $\mathbf{M}^{\mathbf{R}}$ with respect to the Reedy-projective model structure and, dually, the Reedy-injective fibrant objects in the category $\mathbf{M}^{\mathbf{R}}$ with respect to the Reedy-injective model structure.